Dr. Raymond Carman

 Associate Professor of Political Science

 Dr. Carman joined the SUNY Plattsburgh Department of Political Science in Fall 2014.
-Previously, from Fall 2010 – Spring 2014, he was a Visiting Instructor of Political Science at Lycoming College in Williamsport, PA.
-Dr. Carman earned his Ph.D. from Binghamton University, where he specialized in American Politics, generally, and the courts, in particular.
+Previously, from Fall 2010 to Spring 2014, he was a Visiting Instructor of Political Science at Lycoming College in Williamsport, Pa.
+Dr. Carman earned his Ph.D. from Binghamton University.
+His teaching and research interests include the constitution, courts, judges, and the law.

 Dr. Carman’s book, Making Good Law or Good Policy?: The Causes and Effects of State Supreme Court Judges’ Role Orientations, draws from political science and social psychology in order to examine the effect that judicial role orientations — or judges’ beliefs about what should properly be allowed to influence their decisions — has on judicial decision-making.
 Data for the project, in part, comes from a nationwide survey of the entire population of state supreme court judges.